TritonDataCenter/sdc-docker/README.md

 # sdc-docker

-A Docker Engine for SmartDataCenter, where the whole DC is exposed as a single docker host.
-The Docker remote API is served from a 'docker' core SDC zone (built from this repo).
+A Docker Engine for SmartDataCenter, where the data center is exposed as a single Docker host.
+The Docker remote API is served from a "docker" core SDC zone built from this repo.

 # User Guide

-For users of Joyent SDC Docker private beta in Joyent's us-east-3b datacenter (or those using a SDC Docker standup, but not administering it) please see the [User Guide](./docs/index.md).
+For users of the beta service in Joyent's public cloud, or those using an SDC Docker stand up, but not administering it, please see the [User Guide](./docs/index.md).
 The rest of this README is targetted at *development* of sdc-docker.